FebinAugustine/complete-auth-java-spring-boot/README.md

 # Product Requirements Document: Auth Service

 **Author:** Gemini AI
-**Version:** 1.0
+**Version:** 1.7
 **Status:** In Development

 ---

 ## 1. Overview

 The Auth Service is a standalone, production-ready microservice responsible for handling all user authentication and authorization.
 It is designed to act as a centralized identity provider for a larger ecosystem of applications.
-The service provides a secure, robust, and scalable solution for managing user accounts, including local (email/password) registration and social logins via OAuth2 providers (Google and GitHub).
+The service provides a secure, robust, and scalable solution for managing user accounts, including local registration with email verification, social logins (OAuth2), comprehensive password management, social account linking, account deletion, and a full suite of administrative functions.

 The primary goal of this service is to abstract away the complexities of authentication, providing a simple and secure API for frontend applications and other backend services.